canonical/microk8s.io/docs/clustering.md

 ```

 The `add-node` command prints a `microk8s.join` command which should
-be executed on the MicroK8s instance that you wish to join to this
+be executed on the MicroK8s instance that you wish to join to the
 cluster:
 ```
 > microk8s.join ip-172-31-20-243:25000/DDOkUupkmaBezNnMheTBqFYHLWINGDbf